Pretium Resources: A Challenging High-Grade Variable Deposit (NYSE:PVG)

 Production detail history: Grade per Tonne and Daily Production Tonne per day

-Grade per tonne in the third-quarter is up to 8.6 G/T, while daily production decreased to 3,537 TPD from 3,367 TPD a year ago.
+Grade per tonne in the third quarter is up to 8.6 G/T, while daily production decreased to 3,537 TPD from 3,367 TPD a year ago.

 Conclusion and Technical Analysis